alexjbuck/digitize-guide/docs/Step 4.md

 Scratch space is a server-side key-value store that allows for data persistence.
 It is part of the Tron Common UI API.

 You need to post in the Tron/Arcade channel to get a Scratch Space assigned to you.
 You will be the `SCRATCH_ADMIN` for the scratch space.

+TODO: Fill in more steps once I get this done for the first time.